nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 ##### Case of an object specific script {#TranslatingGesturesStepCaseObject}

-For object specific scripts such as the ones linked to `NVDAObjects.window.winword.WordDocument`, you may follow the same steps as those for application specific script, paying attention to the two following points:
+For object specific scripts such as the ones linked to `NVDAObjects.window.winword.WordDocument`, you may follow the same steps as those for application specific scripts, paying attention to the two following points:

 * You need to ensure before proceeding that the object to which the script is bound is focused.
 * Some of these scripts have no help message, so you may not hear anything when executing them in input help mode; but the script's name and the class of the object will still appear in the log.

-Though, the class of the object appearing in the log may be a subclass of the one where the original gesture is actually bound.
+Note, that the class of the object appearing in the log may be a subclass of the one where the original gesture is actually bound.
 In this case, you will have to explore NVDA's source code to find this parent class.

 #### Translating this file {#TranslatingGesturesFile}

-Translations for gestures.ini happen on SVN following [this process](https://github.com/nvaccess/nvda/wiki/TranslatingUsingAutomaticProcess).
+Translations for `gestures.ini` happen on SVN following [this process](https://github.com/nvaccess/nvda/wiki/TranslatingUsingAutomaticProcess).

-1. In your local copy of the screenReaderTranslations repository, check if the gestures.ini file exists, e.g. `d:\SVN\SRT\fr\gestures.ini`
+1. In your local copy of the screenReaderTranslations repository, check if the `gestures.ini` file exists, e.g. `d:\SVN\SRT\fr\gestures.ini`
    * If this file does not exist, create it by copying it from the last version of NVDA.
    * If it already exists, all is fine.
 2. In this file the sections correspond to the class to which the script belongs.